ramltribute/linter-raml-myrules/README.md

 };
 ```

-Also it has an auxiliary helper to resolve errors in RAML into ATOM using the parser.
+Also it has an auxiliary helper to resolve errors in RAML into ATOM using the parser, it is in my-rules/index.js.